bunkerity/bunkerweb/docs/upgrading.md

     6. **Downgrade BunkerWeb**.
         - Downgrade BunkerWeb to the previous version by following the same steps as when upgrading BunkerWeb in the [integration Linux page](integrations.md#linux)

+## Upgrade from 1.5.X

+### Scheduler

+Unlike the 1.5.X releases, the Scheduler service **no longer uses the *docker socket proxy* to fetch BunkerWeb's instances**.
+Instead, it uses the new `BUNKERWEB_INSTANCES` environment variable.

+!!! info "About the `BUNKERWEB_INSTANCES` environment variable"

+    This new variable is a list of BunkerWeb instances separated by spaces in this format: `http://bunkerweb:5000 bunkerweb1:5000 bunkerweb2 ...`.
+The scheduler will then use this list to fetch the instances' configuration and to send the configuration to them.

+    * The `http://` prefix is optional.
+    * The port is optional and defaults to the value of the `API_HTTP_PORT` environment variable.
+    * The default value of the `BUNKERWEB_INSTANCES` environment variable is `127.0.0.1`.

+!!! tip "Autoconf/Swarm/Kubernetes integrations"

+    If you are using the `Autoconf`, `Swarm`, or `Kubernetes` integrations, you can set the `BUNKERWEB_INSTANCES` environment variable to an empty string (so that it doesn't try to send the configuration to the default one which is `127.0.0.1`).

+    **The instances will be automatically fetched by the controller**.
+You can also add custom instances to the list that may not be picked up by the controller.

+### BunkerWeb container

+Another important change is that the **settings** that were previously declared on the BunkerWeb container **are now declared on the scheduler**.
+This means that you'll have to move your settings from the BunkerWeb container to the Scheduler container.

+While the settings are now declared on the Scheduler container, **you'll still need to declare api related mandatory settings on the BunkerWeb container** like the `API_WHITELIST_IP` setting which is used to whitelist the Scheduler's IP address, so that it can send the configuration to the instance.

+!!! warning "BunkerWeb's container settings"

+    Every api related setting that you declare on the BunkerWeb container **have to be mirrored on the Scheduler container** so that it keeps working, as the configuration will be overwritten by the Scheduler's generated configuration.

 ## Upgrade from 1.4.X